DelphiWorlds/HowTo/Demos/iOSSimTaurusTLS/Readme.md

 ## iOS Simulator OpenSSL binaries

 These have been included in this demo, in the `Lib\iOSSimulator` folder, and were built for OpenSSL 3.6.2.
-At present, these are not normally included in the [TaurusTLS distribution](https://github.com/TaurusTLS-Developers/OpenSSL-Distribution/releases), however they may be in the future.
+They are however also included in the [TaurusTLS distribution](https://github.com/TaurusTLS-Developers/OpenSSL-Distribution/releases).

 If you are building your own project, **you will need these static libraries** (`libcrypto.a` and `libssl.a`) in your project search path